Parliamentary.ai

 Overview

-This bill proposes to grant Members of the House of Lords the right to vote in elections for the House of Commons.
-Currently, they are prevented from doing so.
-The bill aims to remove this disqualification.
+This bill proposes to amend existing law to allow members of the House of Lords to vote in elections for the House of Commons.
+Currently, this is prohibited.
+The change would take effect one year after the bill becomes law.

 Description